OneFireFire/A-Simple-Interpreter/README.md

 ## part 3

 Put knowledge into practice to turn it into a skill.

+## part 4

+I do and I understand.